 Medicare Part B

-Medicare Part B is coverage for doctor’s appointments, preventative care, medical equipment, and outpatient procedures.
+Medicare Part B is coverage for outpatient medical care such as doctor’s appointments and preventative care,.
 However, Medicare Part B does not cover dental services, such as dental checkups, cleanings, X-rays, or dental equipment like dentures.

 Medicare Part C (Medicare Advantage)

-Medicare Advantage (Part C) is a type of Medicare coverage provided through private insurance companies.
-These plans are required to cover everything Medicare covers.
-Sometimes, they cover even more.
+Medicare Advantage (Part C) is a type of Medicare coverage plan provided through private insurance companies.
+These plans are required to cover everything original Medicare does, and they often cover more.
 Depending on your plan, dental services may be covered and may pay some or all of the costs of your dentures.